shimaore/gabby-potato/test/private-args.coffee.md

     sleep = (timeout) ->
       new Promise (resolve) -> setTimeout resolve, timeout

-    describe 'When starting the docker image', ->
+    describe 'When starting the docker image with arguments', ->
       @timeout 20000
       started = false